50th Attack Squadron: United States Air Force Academy service

-In 1994, the unit earned its fourth Air Force Outstanding Unit Award, three of them consecutively in its time at the Academy.
-The summer of 1997 saw the last flight of the Boeing T-43A for the squadron with a change in direction for the squadron mission and a loss of funding for the Buckley ANG Base unit which supported T-43 operations.
-In January 2001 the squadron was re-designated the 50th Education Squadron, reflecting the squadron's change in mission.
+The summer of 1997 saw the last flight of the squadron's T-43As for the squadron with a change in mission for the squadron to classroom education of cadets in military strategic studies and a loss of funding for the 200th Airlift Squadron.
+In January 2001 the squadron was redesignated the 50th Education Squadron, reflecting the squadron's change in mission.
+The squadron was inactivated on 1 August 2005.